 The Pizza Garden

-One of our favorite gardens was the Pizza Garden, where we found everything it takes to make pizza.
-The six feet in diameter garden, with a mysteriously missing slice, has concrete “crust” edges embossed with circles representing pepperoni.
-This lead to a discussion that pepperoni doesn’t grow in gardens.
+One of our favorite gardens at the Michigan 4-H Children’s Garden was the Pizza Garden, where we found everything it takes to make pizza.
+The six feet in diameter garden has a mysteriously missing slice and concrete “crust” edges embossed with circles representing pepperoni.
+This garden structure led to a discussion that pepperoni doesn’t grow in gardens.
 We talked about where pizza comes from.
 Surprisingly, it doesn’t originate at the local pizza shop.

 The Pizza Garden grows wheat that, in turn, is milled into flour, forming the basis for the pizza’s crust.
-Tomatoes create pizza sauce and the oregano and basil to flavor the sauce.
+Tomatoes create pizza sauce, and the oregano and basil flavor the sauce.
 You’ll find veggie toppings like onions and green peppers as summer progresses.

 The Five Senses

 Throughout the Michigan 4-H Children’s Garden, my daughter and I encouraged the kiddos to experience the area with all five senses.
-In the Pizza Garden, we rubbed our hands through the leaves of the basil, oregano, and chives, and they smelled just like pizza.
+In the Pizza Garden, we rubbed our hands through the basil, oregano, and chives leaves, and they smelled just like pizza.
 The blossoming chives added a welcome pop of purple color to the bed.
 Early in the season, some plots are still missing color.

-The Pizza Garden was the perfect place to discuss the sense of taste as we recalled their favorite pizza.
-At the end of the evening, we decided to stop by our favorite pizza place and pick-up a real veggie pizza to extend our adventure.
-We made sure to make the connections between our dinner and the memorable garden experience.
+The Pizza Garden was the perfect place to discuss the sense of taste as we recalled our favorite pizza.
+At the end of the evening, we stopped by our favorite pizza place and picked up a real veggie pizza to extend our adventure.
+We made the connections between our dinner and our memorable garden experience.

 The flowers’ bright colors entertained our sense of sight while jumping on the Dance Chimes engaged our hearing.
 We touched the rough sticks of the Twigaloo Village and the cold bronze of the Life’s Lessons sculpture to round out our experience with the fifth sense.